Are you attending a trade show across the border? This post will teach you what you need to know about Trade Show Imports into the U.S. or Canada.

 Errors You Will Most Often See

-In speaking with our Canadian release Operations Manager, Cherie Storms, she described the most common errors you will see when you try to import items for a trade show into Canada:
+In speaking with our Canadian release Operations Manager, Taryn Hannah, she described the most common errors you will see when you try to import items for a trade show into Canada:

 "Forgetting to ask the event organizer if the event has been approved by CBSA, and if so, travelling with the approval letter which supports the purpose of entry.
 Also, bringing in consumables that will not be returned, forgetting that there may be duties and taxes on those".